frida/frida-website/_posts/2019-09-18-frida-12-7-released.markdown

 - Our iOS package scripts launch daemon logic is now compatible with checkra1n, so frida-server won't have to be started/stopped manually.

+### Changes in 12.7.23

+- Enhanced support for the checkra1n jailbreak: Stalker is now way faster as it makes use of RWX pages.
+- Stability improvements when using Stalker on iOS on jailbreaks without RWX support.
+Thanks [@mrmacete][]!
+- CModule is now compatible with additional iOS jailbreak flavors.
+Kudos, [@mrmacete][]!
+- CModule runtime support for working with ModuleMap objects.
+- Support for ARMBE8 thanks to awesome contributions by [Jon Wilson][].
+- Frida now makes parent file-descriptors available to child processes when spawn()ing on i/macOS.
+This is consistent with the current behavior on Linux.
+  Thanks [@wizche][]!

 [frida-java-bridge]: https://github.com/frida/frida-java-bridge
 [TinyCC]: https://bellard.org/tcc/